javiergamarra/nhpatt.github.io/_posts/2017-03-20-keep_the_ball_rolling.md

   - events
 ---

-I'm awful posting regularly so I'm going to try (again!) to post something... at least once a month?
+I'm awful at posting regularly so I'm going to try (again!) to post something... at least once a month?

 Let's start with something easy to create a habit...